Chapter 3: Principles, Rules, and Procedures for Promotion and the Award of Tenure

 Procedures for Promotion to Professor

 In general, the procedures to be followed for promotion to Professor are the same as those specified above for consideration for the award of tenure.
 The process ordinarily requires a positive recommendation by a majority of tenured Professors in the department or school.
-In the School of Medicine, the positive recommendation is from a majority of the tenured Professors on the Executive Faculty in lieu of the recommendation from a majority of the tenured Professors in the department or school.
+In the School of Medicine, the positive recommendation is from the Executive Committee of the Executive Faculty in lieu of the recommendation from a majority of the tenured Professors in the department or school.
 Vanderbilt expects the level and quality of achievement in (1) research, scholarship, or creative expression; (2) teaching; and (3) service to be equivalent to that required of Professors in leading departments and schools of other major research universities.
-The candidate must have attained national or international recognition among leading scholars in his or her discipline for sustained and excellent research, must have taught the courses requested by the department or school at a consistently high level of effectiveness, and must have demonstrated a well developed and recognized record of service both to the University and his or her discipline.
+The candidate must have attained national or international recognition among leading scholars in his or her discipline for sustained and excellent research, must have taught the courses requested by the department or school at a consistently high level of effectiveness, and must have demonstrated a well-developed and recognized record of service both to the University and his or her discipline.

 In the Law School, the award of tenure is normally accompanied by promotion to the rank of Professor.
 The standards for promotion are specified by the Law School, with the approval of the Provost, to conform to the expectations for the rank of Professor established at other nationally recognized law schools.

 Standards and Procedures for the Award Of Tenure from Outside the University